Albert0i/probabilistic-data-structure/README.md

 - [HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf)

 ---
 If the size of dataset is 1000, Log(1000) ≈ 9.96 (base 2) which means number of leading/trailing zeros we need to count is 10.
-Log(10) ≈ 3.32 (base 2) which means number of bits required in each bucket.
+Log(10) ≈ 3.32 (base 2) which means number of bits required in each bucket is 4.
 This is why it is called **LogLog**.
 ![alt log log](img/log2.JPG)